-Outbreak severity can be reduced over the long term by forest management strategies that favor young, vigorous, even-aged stands (see Figure 4).
+Outbreak severity can be reduced over the long term by forest management strategies that favor young, vigorous, even-aged stands.
 Favoring non-host tree species and thinning to reduce stand density also can help reduce outbreak severity.
 The following table lists some of the factors that affect susceptibility of forests to spruce budworm outbreaks.

-Table 1 Stand and site factors that affect susceptibility of forest stands to spruce budworm outbreaks.
-Factors are listed from most to least susceptible.
+Stand and site factors that affect susceptibility of forest stands to spruce budworm outbreaks

 Most Susceptible >>> Least Susceptible